WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ## Introduction

-As we've seen in Class 01, one of the biggest powers of BigQuery comes from operation nested data directly.
-The better we use this paradigm the less operations will be performed in the shuffle phase making BigQuery more effective, cheaper and faster.
+As we've seen in Class 01, one of the biggest powers of BigQuery comes from operating nested data directly; the better we use this paradigm the less operations will be performed in the shuffle phase making BigQuery more effective, cheaper and faster.

 But also, as we've discussed before, it gets some practice before getting used to that.
 So, with no further ado, let's get some practice.